-- On the readout path, each Processor FPGA performs the following functions. - The Processor FPGA records the input data and the output generated on the real-time path in scrolling memories, for a programmable duration of up to 3μs. - On receipt of an L1A, it writes data from the scrolling memories to the FIFOs, for a programmable time frame.
-This is only done for those data enabled for readout by the control parameters. - The Processor FPGA transmits data from the readout FIFOs to the ROD module, via a 6.4 Gb/s MGT backplane link. - For module control and monitoring, each Processor FPGA contains a local IPbus interface, - which provides access to registers and RAM space within the FPGAs. - 324 The Processor FPGA footprint on L1Topo is compatible to several FPGA types from the - 325 Xilnix UltraScale and UltraScale+ families.
+- 314 On the readout path, each Processor FPGA performs the following functions. - The Processor FPGA records the input data and the output generated on the real-time path in scrolling memories, for a programmable duration of up to 3μs. - On receipt of an L1A, it writes data from the scrolling memories to the FIFOs, for a programmable time frame.
+This is only done for those data enabled for readout by the control parameters. - The Processor FPGA transmits data from the readout FIFOs to the ROD module, via a 6.4 Gb/s MGT backplane link. - For module control and monitoring, each Processor FPGA contains a local IPbus interface,which provides access to registers and RAM space within the FPGAs. - 324 The Processor FPGA footprint on L1Topo is compatible to several FPGA types from the - Xilnix UltraScale and UltraScale+ families.
 They are all 2577 ball devices.
-XCVU9P- - 326 2FLGA2577E is envisaged for L1Topo. - Of the 120 high speed links available in the XCVU9P, two are reserved for control purposes - 328 (TTC data and module control). - Regarding general-purpose I/O, of the total of 448 pins available, five banks of 24 pairs each - are used for inter-FPGA data sharing.
+XCVU9P 2FLGA2577E is envisaged for L1Topo. - 327 Of the 120 high speed links available in the XCVU9P, two are reserved for control purposes 328 (TTC data and module control). - 329 Regarding general-purpose I/O, of the total of 448 pins available, five banks of 24 pairs each - are used for inter-FPGA data sharing.
 The pair count includes one pair of forwarded clock per - bank.
-Each one-to-one bank interconnect is meant to be operated in one direction only. - Receive and transmit lanes are not to be mixed within one bank.
-Inter-bank pin swapping is - 333 not allowed during PCB routing work.
+Each one-to-one bank interconnect is meant to be operated in one direction only. - 332 Receive and transmit lanes are not to be mixed within one bank.
+Inter-bank pin swapping is - anot allowed during PCB routing work.

-3.4 Clocking
+334 3.4 Clocking

-- There are two types of clock sources on L1Topo: on-board crystal clocks and the LHC TTC - clock, received from the ATCA backplane.
+There are two types of clock sources on L1Topo: on-board crystal clocks and the LHC TTC

+- clock, received from the ATCA backplane.
 These clock sources are fed via the clocking - circuitry to the two processor FPGAs.
-The 40.079MHz TTC "clean" clock has potentially too - much jitter to drive multi-Gb/s links directly.
+The 40.079MHz TTC "clean" clock has potentially too much jitter to drive multi-Gb/s links directly.
 A PLL chip is therefore used to clean up the - jitter on this clock.
 From the input of 40.079 MHz, the PLL chip can generate clocks of - frequency $n \times 40.079$ MHz within a certain range.
 This flexibility allows the multi-Gb/s links - on the L1Topo to be driven at a range of different rates.
-The Si5345 has been tested and - verified on the iFEX prototype and will be used on L1Topo.
-The clock (re)generation - circuitry is located on the extension mezzanine, the individual clock trees for MGT reference - clocks and global clocks are actively fanned out on the main board. - 345 The four MGT reference clock trees are operated at CML signal level, they are AC coupled - into the FPGAs.
+The Si5345 has been tested and - 342 verified on the jFEX prototype and will be used on L1Topo.
+The clock (re)generation - 343 circuitry is located on the extension mezzanine, the individual clock trees for MGT reference - 344 clocks and global clocks are actively fanned out on the main board. - 345 The four MGT reference clock trees are operated at CML signal level, they are AC coupled - into the FPGAs.
 The main clock tree supplies the real-time inputs running at 11.2/12.8Gb/s. - 347 There are additional trees for real-time output (6.4/12.8Gb/s) and for backplane output - towards the RODs (6.4Gb/s).
 Note: According to UltraScale+ documentation it should be - possible to derive all required MGT internal PLL frequencies from a common 160.32 MHz - reference clock.
-Therefore the additional clocks will probably not all be in use on the - production modules.
+Therefore the additional clocks will probably not all be in use on the - 351 production modules.
 A separate crystal clock will be available to the MGT quads carrying - 352 IPbus links.

-3.5 High-Speed signals on the PCB
+353 3.5 High-Speed signals on the PCB

-- L1Topo is a very high-speed and very high-density ATCA module, which has many optical - 355 fibre links and some electrical backplane links running at a speed of up to 12.8Gb/s.
-In - addition, the tight ATLAS L1Calo latency margin requires a large number of parallel links - running at nominally 640Mb/s between FPGAs for data sharing on L1Topo. - 358 Signal integrity is a challenge for the L1Topo design.
-It benefits, however from the detailed - PCB simulations that have been done for the jFEX prototype, from which the phase-1 - L1Topo is being derived.
-Cross talk is limited by maximising differential pair pitch, - impedance is guaranteed (10%) by the PCB manufacturer.
+354 L1Topo is a very high-speed and very high-density ATCA module, which has many optical addition, the tight ATLAS L1Calo latency margin requires a large number of parallel links running at nominally 640Mb/s between FPGAs for data sharing on L1Topo.